 Lexus NX 300h review

-The Lexus NX 300h is a five-door SUV with extrovert styling.
-Sitting beneath the bigger RX 450h in the Lexus line-up, the NX 300h shares much with its bigger brother, including what Lexus calls a 'self-charging' hybrid powertrain and standard four-wheel drive.
+The Lexus NX 300h is a five-door SUV with extroverted styling.
+Sitting beneath the bigger RX 450h in the Lexus line-up, the NX 300h shares much with its bigger sibling, including what Lexus calls a "self-charging" hybrid powertrain and standard four-wheel drive.

-The NX 300h has many rivals, such as the Audi Q5, BMW X3 and Range Rover Evoque if you’re prepared to look at traditional diesel power, but pickings are a bit thinner in SUV class if you want to be greener.
-The Hyundai Kona is an attractive electric SUV, but it hardly has the badge kudos of the Lexus, and the same could be said of both the MINI Countryman S E All4 and Mitsubishi Outlander PHEV plug-in hybrids.
+The NX 300h has many rivals, such as the Audi Q5, BMW X3 and Range Rover Evoque if you want a plug-in hybrid, while the Hyundai Kona is an attractive electric SUV, but it hardly has the badge kudos of the Lexus.
+The Volvo XC60 Twin Engine is more upmarket, though.

 F Sport cars offer styling upgrades designed to make the NX look a little racier, while the NX 300h Takumi is the range-topper, and it’s lavishly specced with a panoramic roof, heated and ventilated front seats, a 360-degree camera, head-up display, leather upholstery, 14-speaker Mark Levinson stereo, blind-spot monitoring and rear cross-traffic alert.

 There’s no doubt the NX 300h is a sporty looker, but on the road it loses out in comparison to rivals, as it’s not very engaging to drive.
 It handles tidily enough, but the ride is less compliant than a BMW or Range Rover over the UK’s potholed roads and the steering feels a bit remote.
 The biggest drawback is the CVT gearbox, which makes the engine rev noisily before the car begins accelerating.
 It means the response feels sluggish, while the revving engine drones and doesn’t sound at all sporty.